CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 ## 3. Mathematical Properties: The Numbers Behind the Shape

 The Vesica Piscis is not just visually appealing; it possesses distinct mathematical properties that have intrigued mathematicians and artists for centuries.
-These properties are derivable from fundamental Euclidean geometry [4, 5].
+These properties are derivable from fundamental Euclidean geometry[^4][^5].

 **Key Dimensions and Ratios:**
 Let $R$ be the radius of the two generating circles.